Wednesday, April 24, 2024

 Thedrick's Trust

 Yirfir awoke at the first of the rooster's calls and the smell of pig feed and manure.
 She'd never heard a real rooster before, at least on a farm so the sound was startling to her initially.
 Even a bit unnerving but that was understandable considering the situation.
 She was still very tired, perhaps like she'd not even slept at all.
-She felt dreamy in fact as if none of this were real.
-Surreal in fact.
+She felt dreamy in fact as if none of what she were experiencing were real.
+It had become surreal in fact.
 According to the farmer in whose house they were sleeping, they were currently in the year sixteen fifty four.

 While the Sanctum had stood, she'd studied many time periods in her younger days as had Jasmer in the vast Librum Universalis Codex, the sum of all knowledge that the order had accumulated through the yearning and learning, the founding principles of their order and of the Order Of The New.